 Where to go in Sri Lanka

 Are you thinking about where to go in Sri Lanka? , an amazing destination for 2018 with great diversity and some amazing things to see and experience.
-To help you plan your trip , we have produced a guide on where to go in Sri Lanka
+To help you plan your trip , Pope&Sons have produced a guide on where to go in Sri Lanka

 The region has a captivating charm of its own with isolated beaches, picturesque man-made lakes, vast lagoons and an abundance of marine and terrestrial wildlife.
 Negombo, a coastal town which is a short from the Airport has a wide sandy beach with star class hotels and biodiversity rich mangroves in the lagoon.